dswd/vpncloud/vpncloud.md

     The encryption method to use ("aes256", or "chacha20").
 Most current CPUs have special support for AES256 so this should be faster.
-For older computers lacking this support, CHACHA20 should be faster.
+For older computers lacking this support, only CHACHA20 is supported.
-    [default: `aes256`]
+    [default: `chacha20`]

   * `--network-id <id>`: